 Due diligence is our first line of defense against financial crime.

 Banks and financial institutions often need more details for high-risk customers or those doing big transactions.
-CDD ensures compliance with anti money laundering (AML) regulations.
+CDD keeps a firm compliant with anti money laundering (AML) regulations.

 Enhanced Due Diligence (EDD)

-Transitioning from Customer Due Diligence (CDD), financial advisors must understand the significance of Enhanced Due Diligence (EDD) in upholding regulatory compliance and preventing financial crimes.
+Beyond Customer Due Diligence (CDD), financial advisors need to understand where Enhanced Due Diligence (EDD) fits in regulatory compliance and the prevention of financial crimes.

-EDD is an extensive process for examining high-risk clients, ensuring a thorough exploration of their backgrounds, financial activities, and beneficial ownership structures.
-This involves using advanced verification techniques such as biometric authentication and ongoing monitoring to evaluate any unusual or suspicious behavior that could suggest potential money laundering activities.
+EDD is a deeper examination reserved for high-risk clients.
+It digs into their backgrounds, financial activities, and beneficial ownership structures.
+That work relies on advanced verification techniques such as biometric authentication, plus ongoing monitoring to flag any unusual or suspicious behavior that could point to money laundering.

 Why KYC Is Critical for Financial Advisors